samuelhbne/server-xray/README.md

 - Please replace the port 443 (-p 443:2443) with the port number you choose for Xray incoming connection.
 - Port 80 export (-p 80:80) is necessary for Letsencrypt cert requesting, so don't miss it.
 - Please replace "bec24d96-410f-4723-8b3b-46987a1d9ed8" with the uuid you set for Xray client auth.
-- Please replace mydomain.duckdns.org with the domain-name for Letsencrypt cert request.
+- Please replace mydomain.duckdns.org with the domain-name of yours.
-- You can optionally assign a HOOK-URL to update the DDNS domain-name pointing to the current server public IP address.
+- You can optionally assign a HOOK-URL to update the DDNS.

 ## How to verify if server-xray is running properly